Office of Sustainability Staff

 Alanna Massman, Conservation Manager

-Alanna is in her third year at NAU, pursuing a degree in Environmental and Sustainability Studies with a Minor in Spanish.
-Some of Alanna’s biggest passions in life include traveling, learning about different cultures, and protecting the planet!
-More specifically, some areas within sustainability that she’s interested in are sustainable food and agriculture systems, outdoor education, and waste reduction.
-Alanna has been working with Green NAU since her Freshman year, and as she takes on the position of Conservation Manager for the Fall 2020 – Spring 2021 academic year, she is excited to bring new ideas and initiatives to life to help cultivate and enhance sustainability in our community.
+Alanna is a Junior at NAU, pursuing a degree in Environmental and Sustainability Studies with a Minor in Spanish.
+Some of Alanna’s greatest passions in life include traveling, learning about different cultures, and protecting the planet!
+More specifically, some areas within sustainability that she’s interested in are outdoor education, waste reduction, and plant-based living.
+Alanna is excited to bring new ideas and initiatives to life to help cultivate and enhance sustainability in our community.

 Bryce Beck, Environmental Caucus Manager